mrtnzlml-archive/testbench/readme.md

 $ composer require mrtnzlml/testbench
 ```

 Testbench itself doesn't need database.
-But if you want to use `Testbench\TDoctrine` trait you have to setup database for the first connection.
-It's standard Doctrine configuration - nothing special.
+But if you want to use `Testbench\TDoctrine` or `Testbench\TNetteDatabase` trait you have to setup database for the first connection.
+You should use standard database configuration - nothing special.
 You can see example in `tests/tests.local.neon.dist` file.
 Empty database is good enough for Testbench.
+Supported databases are:

+- Doctrine 2
+- Nette\Database

+For another databases please send PR or open issue.

 Minimal code
 ------------